hhu-propra1/sumthing/README.md

 ### Frontend

-If the frontend changes, use babashka to build a new html file:
+Develop the frontend with babashka.
+Edit `site.clj` and then generate the html file via REPL or with this command:

     bb site.clj

-If you start and connect to a babashka REPL, the html file is automatically generated when you evaluate the file.

 ### Backend